-Comparing the VPM EOFs to WH04 (their Fig. 1), the spatial structure of the U850 and U200 components for both EOF1 and EOF2 are nearly identical.
-However, the loading on VP200 in the VPM EOFs clearly has more weight in the Western Hemisphere than does the loading on OLR as used in WH04.
-That is, the OLR signal in the RMM indices is largely confined to the Eastern Hemisphere, whereas the convergence/divergence signal in the VPM EOFs as depicted by VP200 appears to have more equal variance across the tropics.
-The benefit and cost of this enhanced sensitivity to convective/ divergence variations by using VP200 will be further discussed below.

-To demonstrate that the new indices effectively discriminate the time scales of the MJO, power spectra of
+- with upper level convergence further to the east over the Atlantic sector.
+VPM EOF2 (Fig. 1b) - 2 appears to capture the MJO at about 1⁄4 cycle later, with upper level divergence now shifted to - 3 over the central-east Pacific and lower tropospheric westerlies over the Maritime continent. - 4 Upper level convergence is seen over Africa and the Indian Ocean (15°W-120°E).
+For reference - 5 we also show VPM EOF3 (Fig. 1c), which is dominated by a wavenumber 2 structure in all 3 - 6 variables unlike what is usually associated with the MJO, hence we ignore EOF3 and all higher - 7 EOFs for the rest of the discussion. - 8 Comparing the VPM EOFs to WH04 (their Fig. 1), the spatial structure of the U850 and - 9 U200 components for both EOF1 and EOF2 are nearly identical.
+However, the loading on - 10 VP200 in the VPM EOFs clearly has more weight in the western hemisphere than does the - loading on OLR as used in WH04.
+That is, the OLR signal in the RMM indices is largely - confined to the Eastern Hemisphere, whereas the convergence/divergence signal in the VPM - EOFs as depicted by VP200 appears to have more equal variance across the tropics.
+The benefit - and cost of this enhanced sensitivity to convective/divergence variations by using VP200 will be - 15 discussed further below. - In order to demonstrate that the new indices effectively discriminate to the time-scales of - the MJO, power spectra of the VPM PCs (black lines) are shown in Fig. 2.
+We also include the - 18 spectra of the original RMM indices (red lines) for comparison.
+As for the original RMM - indices, the VPM PCs exhibit a pronounced spectral peak in the MJO range (30-80 day period). - 20 VPM PC2 contains slightly less power at the lower frequency end of the intraseasonal range - 21 compared to RMM.
+Overall, however, the VPM PCs appear to discriminate the time-scales of - the MJO equally well as the RMM PCs.

-FIG. 2.
-Power spectra of the PCs for the leading two EOFs of combined fields shown of Fig. 1.
-The original EOFs from WH04 are also included and indicated by the red line.
-The curved-dashed black and red lines represent the red-noise spectrum for the VPM PCs and RMM PCs, respectively.
-The upper limit represents the 95% confidence interval and the lower limit represents the 5% confidence interval.
-The two vertical dashed lines represent the 30-80-day range.

-the VPM PCs (black lines) are shown in Fig. 2.
-We also include the spectra of the original RMM indices (red lines) for comparison.
-As for the original RMM indices, the VPM PCs exhibit a pronounced spectral peak in the MJO range (30-80-day period).
-VPM PC2 contains slightly less power at the lower-frequency end of the intraseasonal range compared to RMM.
-Overall, however, the VPM PCs appear to discriminate the time scales of the MJO equally well as the RMM PCs.

-FIG. 3.
-Coherence squared between PC1 and PC2 of the VPM EOF analysis of Fig. 1 (black line) and between PC1 and PC2 of an EOF analysis using the atmospheric fields associated with the RMM EOFs (OLR, U200, U850; red line).
-Smoothing was applied to the cospectrum before computing the phase and coherence.
-The vertical dashed lines represent the 30-80-day range.

-The cross-power spectrum of the PCs is another way to verify that the leading EOFs are a pair that describes the eastward-propagating characteristics of the MJO.
-Figure 3 shows the coherence squared $(Coh^2)$ of the leading pair of VPM PCs and that of the original RMM PCs for comparison.
-The Coh between the new PCs peaks in the 30-80-day range, with a mean value of 0.84 and a phase lag of 1/4 cycle (i.e., PC1 leads PC2 by 15 days, not shown), confirming that the leading pair of the VPM EOFs is depicting coherent eastward propagation.
-The corresponding Coh for the original RMM indices is 0.78, also with a phase lag of 1/4 cycle.
+The cross-power spectrum of the PCs is another way to verify that the leading EOFs are a pair that describes the eastward propagating characteristics of the MJO.
+Figure 3 shows the coherence squared (Coh2) of the leading pair of VPM PCs and that of the original RMM PCs for comparison.
+The Coh2 between the new PCs peaks in the 30-80 day range, with a mean value of 0.84 and a phase lag of 1⁄2 cycle (i.e. PC1 leads PC2 by 15 days, not shown), confirming that the leading pair of the VPM EOFs is depicting coherent eastward propagation.
+The corresponding Coh2 for the original RMM indices is 0.78, also with a phase lag of 1⁄2 cycle.
 Hence, both the new and old leading pair of EOFs describe a similar eastward propagation of the MJO, although with slightly more coherence in the VPM PCs.

-b.
-Reconstructed fields
+b) Reconstructed Fields